 HIPAA-Compliant Online Forms: Legal & Flexibility Considerations

-Online forms are a crucial part of data collection, processing, and communication for many companies.
-They can be used as a point of customer contact, for surveys, as part of legal agreements, for gathering data, and they can also be a critical element in an organization’s marketing process.
+Online forms are crucial for many companies’ data collection, processing, and communication.
+They can be used as a point of customer contact, for surveys, as part of legal agreements, and for gathering data.
+They can also be a critical element in an organization’s marketing process.

-While online forms have proven themselves to be useful in a range of situations, they can also put healthcare organizations in a precarious position.
-Companies in this sector may use forms to collect or process ePHI, which means that they need to ensure their forms and the surrounding processes are secure and HIPAA-compliant.
+While online forms have proven helpful in various situations, they can also put healthcare organizations in a precarious position.
+Companies in this sector may use forms to collect or process ePHI, which means they need to ensure their forms and the surrounding processes are secure and HIPAA-compliant.

-Healthcare can complex from a legal perspective as well.
-With this in mind, it’s important for companies to protect themselves as much as they can.
-Potential loopholes in their forms are one aspect that is often overlooked, however it can be addressed easily.
+Healthcare can be complex from a legal perspective as well.
+With this in mind, companies need to protect themselves as much as possible.
+Potential loopholes in their forms are one aspect that is often overlooked.
+However, it can be addressed quickly.
 At the same time, organizations still need to have flexible tools that have all the features they need to complete their tasks effectively.

-When it comes to the legal side of things, it’s important to make sure that your organization is running a tight ship.
+When it comes to the legal side of things, it’s essential to make sure that your organization is running a tight ship.
 Even the smallest errors or loopholes can have significant consequences.
-While many businesses are generally proactive in this arena, they often leave glaring holes in their forms when it comes to user rights and other agreements.
+While many businesses are generally proactive in this arena, they often leave glaring holes in their forms regarding user rights and other agreements.

-They commonly leave these agreements at the mercy of simple checkboxes, or even systems with more questionable legal ramifications.
-Although checkbox agreements are often held up in courts as legitimate, they do have their problems.
+They commonly leave these agreements at the mercy of simple checkboxes or systems with more questionable legal ramifications.
+Although checkbox agreements are often held up in courts as legitimate, they have their problems.

 It can be hard to prove the identity of who exactly checked a box, and technical forgeries are also possible.
-Due to the huge consequences at stake in the healthcare niche that come from HIPAA violations and data breaches, it’s best for businesses to be a little paranoid about how they protect themselves.
-Thankfully, there are other systems that are a little more thorough than checkboxes.
+Due to the enormous consequences in the healthcare niche that come from HIPAA violations and data breaches, businesses should be a little paranoid about how they protect themselves.
+Thankfully, other systems are more thorough than checkboxes.

 One of these involves ink signatures.
-These can be implemented to make customers digitally sign their names, add in some identity verification, and to timestamp agreements.
-Together, these processes help to show both the individual’s intent and identity more clearly than a simple checkbox system (where the checkboxes could even be pre-checked) does.
+These can be implemented to make customers digitally sign their names and add in some identity verification and timestamp agreements.
+Together, these processes help show both the individual’s intent and identity more clearly than a simple checkbox system (where the checkboxes could even be pre-checked).
 This can make agreements more difficult to renege on, giving companies more protection.

 Online Form Flexibility

 Organizations also need online forms that can be tailored to their specific needs.
-A drag-and-and drop editor makes the process customizable yet simple, while an API can give them additional flexibility.
+An HTML editor makes the process customizable yet simple, while an API can give them additional flexibility.

 If a company already has an existing form but wants to secure it, it may not want to go to the effort of completely overhauling its setup.
-Thankfully, some options allow them to integrate existing forms with just a few extra lines of code, rather than a wholesale rebuild.
+Thankfully, some options enable them to integrate existing forms with just a few extra lines of code rather than a wholesale rebuild.